Reich Security Main Office: Post-war accountability

 After the fall of Nazi Germany in 1945, the Allied powers sought to hold accountable those responsible for the crimes of Nazi Germany through the creation of an international court.
-Although the RSHA was not tried as an individual entity at the International Military Tribunal (IMT) in Nuremberg, its constituent branches—the Gestapo, Sicherheitsdienst (SD), and SS—were all declared criminal organizations.
+Although the RSHA was not tried as an individual entity at the International Military Tribunal (IMT) in Nuremberg, its constituent branches—the Gestapo, Sicherheitsdienst (SD), and SS—were all declared criminal organisations.
 Because the RSHA effectively centralized these agencies under one bureaucratic and operational umbrella, this ruling meant that many of its personnel were liable for prosecution simply by virtue of their involvement, unless they could prove they were coerced or unaware of the organization's crimes.

-One of the highest-ranking RSHA officials to face justice was Ernst Kaltenbrunner, who led the RSHA from 1943 until the war's end.
+One of the highest-ranking RSHA officials to face justice was Ernst Kaltenbrunner, who led the RSHA from 1943 until the war's end in Europe.
 As Heydrich's successor, Kaltenbrunner was deeply involved in orchestrating the Final Solution, overseeing the activities of concentration camps and directing the Einsatzgruppen—mobile killing squads responsible for mass executions in Eastern Europe—even though he tried to present himself as a sacrificial lamb for Himmler.
 Despite attempts during his trial to minimize his role or claim ignorance, the tribunal found substantial evidence linking him directly to numerous atrocities.
 He was found guilty of war crimes, crimes against humanity, and was executed by hanging on 16 October 1946.

 Beyond Kaltenbrunner's conviction, the subsequent Nuremberg Trials (1947–1949) brought additional RSHA personnel to justice.
 Particularly notable was the Einsatzgruppen Trial, in which 24 senior commanders of these killing units were prosecuted.
 Responsible for the deaths of over a million civilians—primarily Jews—these men were among the most direct perpetrators of the Holocaust.
 This trial, led by Chief Prosecutor Benjamin Ferencz, became a landmark in the development of international criminal law, establishing genocide and crimes against humanity as prosecutable offenses.
 Fourteen defendants received death sentences, though only four were carried out.
 In the RuSHA Trial, RSHA officials involved in racial policy, Germanization, and child abduction programs were also held to account, further highlighting the role of RSHA bureaucracies in violating international norms.